This family heirloom of a home in Rock Creek, Montana had been passed down to its current owners from their family members.

-They began with defining the heart of the home.
+The designers began with defining the heart of the home.
 Vaulted wood beamed ceilings and a large stone fireplace called for attention, and stretched out from the Great Room into the Dining Room and Kitchen.
-The Interior Design team opened up the Creek facing side of the house to give views and light to the space.
-It was a great gift that the owners loved pops of color, and so among the many warm tones, wood surfaces and river rock accents, the team layers textures of red woven wools, art pieces with oranges, and large patterned rugs to fill the space with a feeling of intimacy and coziness.
+The Interior Design team opened up the creek facing side of the house to give views and light to the space.
+It was a great gift that the owners loved pops of color, and so among the many warm tones, wood surfaces and river rock accents, the team layered textures of red woven wools, art pieces with oranges, and large patterned rugs to fill the space with a feeling of intimacy and coziness.

 “This is a rustic cabin that doesn’t feel like an old farmhouse, yet it isn’t particularly modern either,” says Young.
 “I think it will age beautifully without referencing any particular time frame.”